-More and more people from the UK, the US and Europe have been thinking about working in Indonesia as foreigners these days.
+These days, more and more accomplished professionals and digital nomads from countries like Italy, France the UK and the US have been thinking about working abroad in countries such as New Zealand or Indonesia as foreigners or expats.

-There are good working opportunities in Indonesia for expats, especially for English teachers (TEFL teachers and others), and apart from learning how to arrange their own visas and work permits, foreigners should learn how to live in a new culture.
+There are some good job opportunities in Indonesia for English-speaking expats, mostly for English teachers (TEFL teachers and others), but, in addition to learn how to arrange their own visas and work permits, foreigners will also have to learn how to live in a new culture.

-The first point you absolutely need to get as you come to work in Indonesia is that – unlike what you were used to in other countries – you are not going to find a defined set of cultural codes and rules here.
+The first point you absolutely need to get as you move to Indonesia is that – unlike what you were perhaps used to in other countries – you are not going to find a defined set of cultural codes and rules here.

-Indonesia is a huge (and when I say huge, I mean it) archipelago composed of over 17,000 islands; not all of them are inhabited – but those which are, welcome over 350 different ethnic groups speaking more than 700 languages and dialects.
+Indonesia is a huge (and when I say huge, I really mean it) archipelago composed of over 17,000 islands; not all of them are inhabited – but those that are, welcome over 350 different ethnic groups speaking more than 700 languages and dialects.

-In Indonesia, you can expect immense skyscrapers hosting top-class shopping malls where the AC would kill a penguin, and, on the other hand, remote islands without electricity facilities or running water.
+In Indonesia, you can expect immense skyscrapers hosting top-class shopping malls where the AC would embarrass a penguin, and, very close to these, remote islands without electricity facilities or running water.

 Although you will likely to be working in a micro-culture, depending on where you will be based, you should always keep in mind that:

-● Democracy is still a relatively new idea in Indonesia.
+● Democracy is still a relatively new concept in Indonesia.

 ● Diversity within the country is massive.

-● The recent stark economic growth has led to a lot of cultural and social contradictions in the country.
+● The recent stark economic growth has led to a lot of cultural and social contradictions and inequalities.

 Hence, you will need to be extremely patient and you should never expect things to be the way they are elsewhere!